A1exan10er/lingo-with-tea/README.md

   - Gemini 2.0 Flash
   - Gemini 2.0 Flash Lite
 - **Smart Error Handling**: Automatic retry with exponential backoff and model fallback for reliability
-- **Personal Word Book**: Save and manage your own vocabulary with AI-generated content
+- **Personal Word Book**:
+  - Save and manage your own vocabulary
+  - **Language Categorization**: Words are automatically tagged with their language
+  - **Filtering**: Filter your word book by language
+  - **Three-Dot Menu**: Easy management and deletion of words
+- **History Tracking**:
+  - **Practice History**: Automatically saves all your practice attempts
+  - **Success & Mistakes**: Visual distinction between correct answers and mistakes
+  - **Detailed Analysis**: Review AI feedback on your past mistakes
+- **User Accounts**:
+  - Secure Email/Password authentication with Firebase
+  - Cloud sync for your progress and word book
 - **Object-Oriented Design**: Clean, maintainable TypeScript code with proper OOP principles
-- **Persistent Storage**: Your progress and word book are saved locally

 ## 🚀 Getting Started